cairis-platform/cairis/install.md

 * Starting cairisd

-If you want to run the Flask development servier, run `./cairisd.py runserver` (the script can be found in cairis/cairis/bin).
-However, before doing this, you need to ensure CAIRIS has been installed to a location that the process running `cairisd` has write access to.
-Alternatively, if you want to web services to be accessed via mod_wsgi-express run `mod_wsgi-express start-server cairis.wsgi`; cairis.wsgi can also be found in cairis/cairis/bin.
+If you want to run the Flask development server, run `./cairisd.py runserver` (the script can be found in cairis/cairis/bin).

+* Starting mod_wsgi-express

+If you want to run CAIRIS in a production environment then it may be sensible to run CAIRIS via mod_wsgi-express.
+To do this, you will need to use pip to install the requisite dependencies, i.e.

+{% highlight bash %}
+$ sudo pip install -r wsgi_requirements.txt
+{% endhighlight %}

+To start mod_wsgi-express, you should run `mod_wsgi-express start-server cairis.wsgi`; cairis.wsgi can also be found in cairis/cairis/bin.

 * Use the application

 You can now point your browser to http://SERVERNAME:PORT_NUMBER, depending on where `cairisd` is installed, and what port cairisd or mod_wsgi-express is listening to, e.g. http://myserver.org:7071.
-Once you have authenticated, the application should load.